couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Couchbase Lite Database

-Couchbase Lite stores all JSON documents in a single database that is a filename with a cblite2 extension.
-When you open a database a new one will be created if it doesn’t already exist on the disk.
+Couchbase Lite stores all JSON documents in a single database that is a filename with a cblite2 extension (technically, if you were to look at the file on disk you would see it's a directory, but you should never mess with or attempt to open the files in the directory).

+When you open a database a new cblite2 file will be created if it doesn’t already exist on the disk.
 The developer specifies the path to the database, or a default path is used by the SDK when no path is provided.

 ### Opening a Realm
 To open a realm, you must provide a [RealmConfiguration](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#open-a-realm) object that defines the details of the realm.
 This configuration is passed to the *Realm.open* function.